runtimeverification/proof-checker/docs/proof-language.md

 `Lukasiewicz`/`Quantifier`/`PropagationOr`/`PropagationExists`/`PreFixpoint`/`Existance`/`Singleton`
 :   Push proof term corresponding to axiom schema onto the stack.

+`Apply`
+:   consumes a `phi0 := Proved(assumptions, conclusion)` from the top of the stack, and then further
+    consumes `len(phi0.assumptions)` more `Proved` entries from the stack to and saves them into a temporary array `assumptions'`.
+If `phi0.assumptions = assumptions'`, then adds `phi0.conclusion` to the top of the stack, otherwise fails.

 ### Meta inference

 `MetaVar <id:u8, 5 * (len: u8, constraint: [u8] * len)`